ivangfr/springboot-react-basic-auth/README.md

 # springboot-react-basic-auth

-The goal of this project is to implement an application called `book-app` to manage books.
+The goal of this project is to implement an application called `book-app` to create and manage books.
 For it, we will implement a back-end application called `book-api` using [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) and a font-end application called `book-ui` using [ReactJS](https://reactjs.org/).
-Besides, we will use [`Basic Authentication`](https://en.wikipedia.org/wiki/Basic_access_authentication) (`username` and `password`) to secure both applications.
+Besides, we will use [`Basic Authentication`](https://en.wikipedia.org/wiki/Basic_access_authentication) to secure both applications.

 ## Applications

 - **book-api**

-  `Spring Boot` Web Java backend application that exposes a Rest API to manage books.
-Its secured endpoints can just be just accessed if a user is authenticated and has autorization roles for it. `book-api` stores its data in [`MySQL`](https://www.mysql.com/) database.
+  `Spring Boot` Web Java backend application that exposes a Rest API to create, retrieve and delete books.
+If a user has `ADMIN` role he/she can also retrieve information of other users or delete them.
+The application secured endpoints can just be just accessed if a user has valid credentials (`username` and `password`) and has autorization roles for it. `book-api` stores its data in [`MySQL`](https://www.mysql.com/) database.

   `book-api` has the following endpoints